eu-cpsc111/cpsc111/notes/3-variables/3a-arithmetic.md

 ### Exercises

 1. Determine what the value of `x` is after each of these individual statements are executed.
+Assume `y` is equal to `2`.

 - `int x = y * 4 / 2;`
 - `int x = y * (4 / 2);`